AIAppliedUK/sg-identity-techdocs/src/getting-started.md

     code_challenge_method=S256
 ```

-### 4. Handle Callback
+### 6 & 7.
+Handle Callback

-Users authenticate at ScotAccount and return to your callback URL:
+The user will then authenticate at ScotAccount and return to your callback URL using a redirect we send to the users browser

 ```
 https://yourservice.gov.scot/auth/callback?